 Want an easy homemade yogurt?
-It doesn’t get easier than matsoni or the many other traditional yogurts that culture best at room temperature (think of villi, piima and filmjolk).
+It doesn’t get easier than matsoni or the many other traditional yogurts that culture best at room temperature.
 Even if you’re so clumsy in the kitchen that you manage to burn water, you can make this simple, easy yogurt.
 Just whisk starter culture with milk, set it on a warm spot in your kitchen, come back in one to two days, and it’s done.
 You’ve made matsoni.

 Easy Homemade Yogurt Basics

 room temperature for easy yogurt

 Matsoni is a cultured dairy product like traditional Greek and Bulgarian yogurts.
 Unlike Greek and Bulgarian yogurts, matsoni’s unique complement of beneficial bacteria (which include lactobacillus delbruekii, streptococcus thermophilus, acetobacter orientalis and other friendly microorganisms) culture best at room temperature – about 68 to 80 degrees Fahrenheit (20 to 26 degrees celsius).
 Greek and Bulgarian yogurts, by contrast, culture best at an elevated temperature of 108 to 112 degrees Fahrenheit (42 to 44 degrees celsius).